vitiral/simple-quality/starting-project.md

 There are three important aspects to the "Learn The Hard Way" method that this tutorial will use:
-1. It is designed for absolute beginners: you should know the basics of a programming language and revision control, and that's all you need.
+1. It is designed for absolute beginners: you should know the basics of a programming language and revision control, but that's all you need.
 2. It focuses on teaching simple concepts and tools which deliver immediate real-world value.
 3. It uses exercises as the primary teaching method.
 You must